frame-lang/frame-lang.github.io/_tabs/notation.md

 ##
 ```

 Once again, there can be 0-4 blocks, but if present they must be in this order.
 Tying all of these together is the use of the FrameEvent which we will explore next.

 ## Frame Events

-Frame Events are essential to the notation and the implementation of the system as an object-oriented class.
-The Frame notation assumes three mandatory fields for a FrameEvent:
+Frame Events are essential to the notation and the implementation of Frame system controllers.
+Frame notation assumes three mandatory fields for a FrameEvent:

 - A `message` object (String, enumeration, other)
 - A `parameters` key/value lookup object